zalky/runway/README.md

 ### Auto REPL Configuration <a name="repl-auto-setup"></a>

-If you find yourself regularly requiring and aliasing a common set of namespaces, or performing any other kind of workflow to set up your REPL environment, simply set up a namespace like so:
+If you find yourself regularly requiring and aliasing a common set of namespaces simply set up a namespace like so:

 ```clj
 (ns dev.repl) ; The namespace for this file, NOT your REPL namespace